Blady-Com/gnoga/docs/user_guide.md

 ### Multi Connect Applications for a Single User

 A Multi Connect application allows multiple connections to the same application at the same time.
 This does not always imply multiple users, it could even be the same user with multiple browser windows connected to the same application.
-When use a multi connect application as a single user desktop application you simply need to restrict access to the application to the local machine and provide someway for the application to know it is time to shutdown.
+When using a multi connect application as a single user desktop application you simply need to restrict access to the application to the local machine and provide someway for the application to know it is time to shutdown.

 Some tips: